By TATUM MAPES

 When asked about plans for life after his schooling, Uslu replied, “For my future, I want to get out of Taekwondo and go more into MMA.
 There’s not much money to be made in Taekwondo.”

-When asked why he does Taekwondo, Josh said, “I do it for the experience and I do it for meeting new people.”
-He then went on to comment about other who do fight competitively.
-“There’s something about kids who do martial arts.
+Josh values the process.
+“I do it for the experience and I do it for meeting new people,” said Uslu, “There’s something about kids who do martial arts.
 They have a lot a respect for the people around them.
 They’re all intelligent.
 They’re not just brutes who punch and kick.
 They’re good people. “

 “I learned that you have to have a heart.
 I love my competitors—even if I lose.
 They give me a challenge and it’s amazing.
 No one is going to do this against me except me.
 If I lose, at least I lose at doing something I love.”